Pottery made to order | repair and restoration studio in Southern Delaware

 Why Temperature Control Matters

 Epoxy cures through a chemical reaction that speeds up with heat and slows dramatically in the cold.
+The cured result is a hard thermoset plastic, and the quality of that cure can be influenced by the temperature of the materials, the workspace, the application, and the curing environment.
 Precise temperature control directly affects:

 • Working time: how long the epoxy remains usable after mixing.